heremaps/devrel-workshops/harp.gl/jsconf.asia/README.md

 ![data driven rails](img/data-driven-rails.png)

+### Challenge (15 mins)

+Using the data source you used in the previous section, add some data-driven styling rules to the map!

 ## Section 6: 3D objects

 Since harp.gl is built upon [three.js](https://threejs.org/), you can add any 3D to the map scene, just like you would with any other three.js scene.